Svetlozarko/Svetlozarko/README.md

 **👤 ABOUT ME**

-If you like spontaneous people—those who jump on ideas as they come, even without knowing all the right steps but figure it out along the way—I'm your guy.
+If you like spontaneous people—those who jump on ideas as they come, even without knowing all the right steps but figure it out along the way - I'm your guy.

 In my repositories, you can find a broad range of projects spanning web development, low-level systems, backend services, game development, Web3, and more.
 Most of these are learning projects and are still in the early stages of development.